-I am determined to see differently.
+I am determined to see.

 You want salvation.
 You want to be happy.
 You want peace.
-You do not have them right now, because your mind is totally undisciplined . . .
+You do not have them now because your mind is totally undisciplined . . .
 (W-pI.20.2:3-6).

 So lesson 20 is a juncture in our learning (there will be others) whereby we begin to see the value of learning discipline as it applies to the level of mind, and become willing to actually work for it.

 Recognizing that we do not currently see this way can feel discouraging, but in fact it is the opposite.
 Coming to terms with what we cannot yet do is the first step in a) deciding that we do, in fact, want it and b) becoming willing to what is necessary to achieve it.

 Thus, Lesson 20 also evokes the cycle of lessons (ten through fifteen) that consider meaninglessness, with a particular focus on the metaphor of “writing” our thoughts on the world.
 Perception can be of the thoughts we have written – always authored by ego – or of the real thoughts that the Holy Spirit writes for us.
 Only one set of thoughts is real, though we can postpone seeing it this way for a very long time.

 We live in the world of perception largely under the influence of the loveless ego.
 It – meaning the ego – is perfectly happy to give us shreds of enlightenment – illusory feelings of progress, symbols of “love” that are actually hate wearing a mask.
 To accept these is to accept substitutes for the actual work, the real work of salvation, which is simple but not necessarily easy.